SampsonCrowley/arch_packages/README.md

 Package wrapper for various packages I contribute to.
 Individual instructions below

-Subtree maintenance is managed with a `aurpublish`
+Subtree maintenance is managed with `aurpublish`

 For usage: `aurpublish --help` or `aurpublish -h`